cornell-dti/o-week-backend/README.md

         "_seconds":1534555800,
         "_nanoseconds":0
     },
-    "timestamp":{
-        "_seconds":1560571200,
-        "_nanoseconds":0
-    },
+    "timestamp": 1565229389461,
     "required":false,
     "category":14,
-    "categoryRequired":true
+    "categories":["3D5B7DBF-0E01-B030-7415609B58D7A9BD"]
 }
 ```

 **pk**: The private key, a unique identifier of the event.

-**category**: The pk of the category this event belongs to.
+**categories**: The pk of the categories this event belongs to.

 **start/end**: The time when this event begins/ends.

-**categoryRequired**: True if this event is required by its category.
+**categoryRequired**: True if this event is required by one of its categories.
 For example, the event above is not required for all, but for transfer students, and the event is in the transfer students category.

 **additional**: Additional information to display in a special format.
 Formatted like so: `## HEADER ## ____BULLET # INFO ____BULLET # INFO`.
 The chunks are `## HEADER ##`, `____BULLET`, and `# INFO`.